apache/spark/docs/apache-airflow-providers/index.rst

 * Create the function that you refer to in the first step as part of your package: this functions returns a dictionary that contains all meta-data about your provider package
-* note that the dictionary should be compliant with ``airflow/provider_info.schema.json`` JSON-schema specification and the community-managed providers have more fields there that are used to build documentation, but the requirement for runtime information only contains several fields from the runtime schema.
-See below for examples.
+* note that the dictionary should be compliant with ``airflow/provider_info.schema.json`` JSON-schema specification.
+The community-managed providers have more fields there that are used to build documentation, but the requirement for runtime information only contains several fields which are defined in the schema:

+.. exampleinclude:: /../../airflow/provider_info.schema.json
+    :language: json

 Example ``setup.cfg``: